 Moles produce two types of tunnels, or "runways" in your yard.
 One runway runs just beneath the surface.
 These are feeding tunnels and appear as raised ridges running across your lawn.
-The second type of runway runs deeper and enables the moles to unite the feeding tunnels in a network.
+The second type of runway is deeper and enables the moles to unite the feeding tunnels in a network.
 It is the soil dug up from the deep tunnels that homeowners find on their lawns, piled up in mounds that look like little volcanoes.

-Prevention: Depriving Moles of Food
+Depriving Moles of Food

-That's why one of the easiest first steps you can take for mole control is to apply an insecticide such as GrubEx (put out by Scotts) to your lawn that will kill grubs, thereby removing a food source for moles.
-If, on the other hand, moles are drawn to your lawn due to the presence of earthworms, you will have to fight them by some other means (see below).
+Any pest needs food to survive.
+If a pest is living in your yard, there is a good chance that it has chosen your yard, in part, for a source of food that it has found there.
+Two sources of food for moles are grubs (that is, the larvae of certain insects) and worms.
+Therefore, a simple first step you can take for mole control is to apply an insecticide, such as GrubEx (put out by Scotts), to your lawn that will kill grubs, thereby removing a food source for moles.
+If, on the other hand, moles are drawn to your lawn due to the presence of earthworms, you will have to fight them by some other means.
 Earthworms are highly beneficial to your lawn and garden, and you would not want to try to get rid of them simply because you have a mole problem.

 The best bets for getting rid of moles are traps, but many people are reluctant to use them, both for humane and safety reasons.
 There are also poisons and mole repellents available.

-When using mole repellents or mole poisons, you must often water the area where you'll be applying them, so that the repellent or poison will seep down through the soil.
-Water the area well both before and after applying the mole repellent or poison, if instructed to do so on the package of the particular product that you choose.
+The formula for commercial mole repellents, such as Mole-Med, is based on castor oil, while the active ingredient in Moletox, an example of a commercial mole poison (bait), is warfarin.
+When using mole repellents or mole poisons, you must water the area where you'll be applying them so that the repellent or poison will seep down through the soil.
+Water the area well both before and after applying the mole repellent or poison, following the manufacturer's instructions.
 Re-application may be necessary.

 There are also traps designed specifically for killing the pests, and they go by scary names like: